null

 How Long Does THC Stay in the System?

-Knowing how long THC, the psychoactive cannabinoid, stays in your system is important for just about every cannabis user–—from the veteran to the novice.
+Knowing how long THC, the psychoactive cannabinoid, stays in your system is important for just about every cannabis user—from the veteran to the novice.
 Whether you’re looking to take a tolerance break or a possible drug test looms in your future, it’s always smart to plan ahead when enjoying the ganja.
-So, the first, if not most important, question that comes to mind is: how long does it stay in your system?
+So, the first, if not most important, question that comes to mind is: how long does THC stay in your system?

-To understand this answer, we need to define the players.
-What THC is, what it isn’t, clarify what we mean when we say “your system,” and establish a general timeline based on personal factors.
+To understand this answer, we need to define the players: what THC is, what it isn’t, clarify what we mean when we say “your system,” and establish a general timeline based on personal factors.

 Understanding What THC Is

-You might know THC as one of the two most abundant cannabinoids in the cannabis plant––along with CBD.
+You might know THC as one of the two most abundant cannabinoids in the cannabis plant—along with CBD.
 The THC molecule has gotten mankind baked for hundreds of years.
 But, when looking at a raw hemp plant, you aren’t seeing activated THC, not yet.
 Cannabis molecules pulled directly off the stem are actually THCA.
 This precursor molecule is non-psychoactive.

 A Brief Introduction to The Endocannabinoid System